 For R.A.D. questions, contact Community Relations at (631) 632-3056.
 The program is sponsored by the Residence Hall Association, University Police and Campus Residences and is free to all Stony Brook University Faculty, Staff and Students.

 NOTE: The R.A.D. program is for women only.

 The R.A.D. program consists of 12 sessions.
-Sessions are held in the Campus Recreation Center in room WS216 every Monday from 5:00 PM to 6:30 PM.
-The R.A.D. program for the fall semester will commence on August 31, 2015.
+Sessions are held in the Campus Recreation Center in room WS216.
 There is no minimum participation level required.
 Maximum benefit is achieved by attending as many sessions as possible.

-Sign-up on-line for a R.A.D. session.
+Individuals can sign-up on-line for a R.A.D. session here.
 Participants are strongly encouraged to register for the class.
 Registration is open 24 hours in advance of each class.

 There is a free return policy that R.A.D. provides at any location in the country.
 A person can repeat the course as many times as they want and even assist in class.
 The student needs to contact the course instructor and show them the signed student manual, the original instructor must sign it, to repeat the course.

 Campus Safety Tips

 - First year students should respectfully decline to have any photo and personal information published for distribution to the campus community & some student organizations have abused this type of publication to target first year students.